gabanz/workshop-astra-tik-tok/README.md

 ### 9. Connect Netlify to your site
 Execute each of the commands below to link your code to your Netlify deployment.
+  * First thing, we'll need to **STOP** the `netlify dev` command we issued a moment ago.
+In the terminal where you executed the netlify command issue a `CTRL-C` (control key + the C key) in order to stop the process.
+  * Then continue with the following commands
   * This will pop up a browser to authenticate with netlify
   ```
   netlify login